What Are Milestones in Project Management?

 Finalized the wedding date – 5th August

 These are what milestones look like in a project.
-Let’s understand in detail how they apply to the projects going on in the business world.
+Let’s understand in detail how they apply to the business projects.

 What is a project milestone?